N.S. party leaders reveal favourites: hamburgers, The Simpsons and fiddle tunes

 Baillie, who has campaigned as a family man, said he watches family comedies like The Simpsons and Modern Family.

-McNeil and Baillie both said they favour streaming services like Netflix over cable.
+McNeil and Baillie both said they have Netflix and basic cable.
 Meanwhile, Burrill has cut the cable cord altogether at home, but said he watches some TV news at the office.

 Burrill said he prefers the radio to screen entertainment, often turning his dial to hear the baseball play-by-play, especially if it's a Boston Red Sox game.

-Note: Note to readers: This is a corrected story.
-Earlier versions wrongly identified the party leader who shops at Sandy's Fashions for Men in Truro, N.S., and wrongly said Premier Stephen McNeil prefers Netflix to cable.